5l1v3r1/themachinescraper/README.md

 # Usage 💻
 **Here's the usage guide for TheMachineScrape**

-    make sure you have python installed (Recent Versions) run setup.bat and wait for everything to install set a designated path/method for storing the data scrape
+- Make sure you have Python installed (Recent Versions)
+- Run setup.bat and wait for everything to install
+- Set a designated path/method for sending/storing the dats

 TheMachineScraper should now send/store the scraped information.

 # Final Notes 📝
-**THIS IS NOT MADE TO BE SOME SORT OF MALICIOUS TOOL && I DON'T CONDONE ANY BEHAVIOUR OF THAT MATTER**
+**!
+THIS IS NOT MADE TO BE A MALICIOUS TOOL !**

 If you're going to make changes to this tool, just fork it and leave my credits in - Thanks.